ATNF/askapsdp/Code/Components/CP/docs/current/doc/analysis/extraction.rst

 *IMPORTANT NOTE* - the spectra are written to *CASA images*, rather than FITS files.

-Note that Selavy inherits Duchamp's ability to save the spectra to an ASCII text file.
+Additionally, Selavy inherits Duchamp's ability to save the spectra to an ASCII text file.
 This is controlled by the parameters **flagTextSpectra** and **spectraTextFile**.

 You can select particular objects for spectral extraction, either to CASA images or ASCII text, by using the **objectList** parameter and providing a comma-separated list of object IDs.